Kais3rP/microservices/README.md

-# hello-express
+# Simple Microservices

-A server that serves a webpage, its resources, and some data
+A simple Server built on Node.js + Express.js using MongoDB and Mongoose.js to manage database.

-## Your Project
+## How to use

 On the front-end,